Leave the Coast Guard House far below and climb the hill to begin your cove and headlands tour.

 Some of us will get caught up playing near the springhouse.
 Those who do will get muddy paws.

-Your muddy tour guide should lead you to this view of the World War II watchtower which stands sentry across Arena Canyon on the southern headlands.
+Once you reach the headlands you are on the Point Arena Ranch and will view the World War II watchtower which stands sentry over Arena Cove on the southern headlands.

-As you come out to the open headland you will see the payoff view, Arena Cove and Arena Pier before you.
+As you come out to the open headlands you will see the payoff view, Arena Cove and Arena Pier before you.

 If you look just to the left of your feet, you will see a steep drop directly into the ocean.
 Stay close to the inside, remember cliffs crumble.